kishannareshpal/Exames/README.md

 ...............................
 ### FAQ!
 ##### Where are the files/exams i downloaded, located/saved?
   All of the files are stored into the root of the "Internal/External Storage" of your phone.
-It will generate a folder called <b>"Exames-App"</b> where everything will be saved.
+It will create a folder called <b>"Exames-App"</b> where everything will be stored.

     > ExternalStorageRootDirectory/Exames-App/
     > InternalStorageRootDirectory/Exames-App/

- > **Can i delete the file from within the app?**
+ > **Can i delete the file while on the app?**
  > Ans: No, as of now, you can't.
 You can only delete it using a File Manager.
 Just like normal files.